-What does it mean for my health?
+What does this mean for my health?

-The science is pretty straightforward on this score: white striping means more fat—we’re talking up to 224 percent more—and less protein, enough to call chicken’s reputation as the leaner choice into question.
+The science is pretty straightforward on this score: white striping means more fat—we’re talking up to 224 percent more fat—and less protein, enough to call chicken’s reputation as the leaner choice into question.
 And if you’re thinking that this problem probably won’t affect you, think again: one study found that a whopping 96 percent of the chicken samples tested were affected by white striping.
 Food for thought for the next time you consider opting for a chicken Caesar salad!

-What does it mean for the chickens?
+What does this mean for the chickens?

 Can I avoid this problem by only buying organic, antibiotic-free chicken?

-I’ve heard that white striped chicken is safe to eat.
+White striped chicken is safe to eat.
 Is this true?

-What chicken should I buy instead?
+What should I buy instead?